Crockett Cup (2020)

 The Fifth Annual Jim Crockett Sr. Memorial Cup Tag Team Tournament, also known as the Crockett Cup, was a scheduled professional wrestling tag team tournament that was to be produced by the National Wrestling Alliance (NWA).
-The event was scheduled to take place on April 19, 2020 at the Gateway Center Arena in College Park, Georgia, but was postponed due to the COVID-19 pandemic before ultimately being canceled.
+The event was scheduled to take place on April 19, 2020, at the Gateway Center Arena in College Park, Georgia, but was postponed due to the COVID-19 pandemic before ultimately being canceled.

 In addition to the tournament, the event was booked to have NWA Worlds Heavyweight Champion Nick Aldis defend the championship against Ring of Honor (ROH) representative Marty Scurll, with the latter agreeing to pay Aldis $500,000 if he lost the match.
 Due to the pandemic, the championship match never took place and Scurll left ROH in January 2021.

 Production

 Background

 The Jim Crockett Sr. Memorial Cup Tag Team Tournament is a tag team tournament first held in April 1986.
 National Wrestling Alliance (NWA) member Jim Crockett Promotions (JCP), headed by Jim Crockett Jr., hosted the Crockett Cup, held in honor of Crockett's father, JCP founder Jim Crockett Sr. and saw participation of teams from various NWA territories.
 JCP held the tournament again in 1987 and 1988, before JCP was sold to Ted Turner later that year.
 In July 2017, the Crockett Foundation, with Classic Pro Wrestling, held the "Crockett Foundation Cup Tag Team Tournament" in New Kent, Virginia, which was not affiliated with the NWA.
 Bobby Fulton, The Barbarian, and The Rock 'n' Roll Express, all former Crockett Cup participants, took part in the event as a link to the original tournaments.

 The original concept of the Crockett Cup was a single elimination tag team tournament, with the storyline prize of $1,000,000.00 given to the winning team along with a large trophy.
 The 1986 and 1987 tournaments featured 24 teams, while the 1988 version had 22 teams competing.
 Each tournament was split over two shows to encompass all 23 tournament matches as well as non-tournament matches; in 1986, JCP held a show in the afternoon and another in the evening, while the 1987 and 1988, the tournament was spread out over two days instead.

 The Crockett Cup returned in April 2019, after a thirty-one year absence, and was jointly promoted by the NWA and Ring of Honor (ROH).
 As such, the winning team would also win the vacant NWA World Tag Team Championship.
-In the end, Villain Enterprises (Brody King and PCO) defeated Royce Issacs and Thomas Lattimer to win the cup and the championship.
+In the end, Villain Enterprises (Brody King and PCO) defeated Royce Isaacs and Thomas Lattimer to win the cup and the championship.
 During the NWA's Hard Times pay-per-view (PPV) in January 2020, it was announced that the Crockett Cup would return for its second consecutive year and would be held in April.